EdiFabric/EDIFACT.NET/README.md

 EdiFabric does not include communication components (AS2 or SFTP), a dashboard, or a UI.
 It is a library you call from your own application.

 The .NET 6 projects compile the same sources as the .NET Framework 4.8 projects.
 Both solutions reference [EdiFabric 11.0.0](https://www.nuget.org/packages/EdiFabric) and the template packages from NuGet.
+The examples target .NET 6 for backward compatibility.
+EdiFabric 11.0.0 also ships targets for .NET 8, .NET 9, and .NET 10.
+To evaluate one of those, change `TargetFramework` in the project file and rebuild.

 | Path | Purpose |
 | --- | --- |